Has the theory of the solar system been advanced by graceful manners and conversational tact?

 If I can’t fuck up Ann Coulter before lunch then I shouldn’t be in this business.

-What you get in that piece is a Hitchens generally spoiling for fights, but rarely discriminating among them--and that ugly scene you get a bully.
-I suspect it wasn’t first (or last) offense.)
-Is that what it takes to make a theory of the solar system tell?
+What you get in that piece is a Hitchens generally spoiling for fights, but rarely discriminating among them—and in that ugly scene you get a bully.
+I suspect it wasn’t the first (or last) offense.
+Is that what it takes to make a theory of the solar system?
 Can you have one without the other?

 Probably not.
-But I remain grateful for having studied at Hitchens virtual foot.
+But I remain grateful for having studied at Hitchens’s virtual foot.
 I would salute his ascent into Valhalla.
-But I think that just be defiling a warrior’s grave.
+But I think that would just be defiling a warrior’s grave.
 I think this clip will do just fine.